kalsan/compony/doc/guide/example.md

     content do
       h4 'Users:' # Provide a title
       # Provide a button that creates a new user.
 Note that we must write `:users` (plural) because the component's family is `Users`.
-      concat compony_button(:new, :users) # The `Users::New` component does not take a model, thus we just pass the symbol `:users`, not a model.
+      concat render_intent(:new, :users) # The `Users::New` component does not take a model, thus we just pass the symbol `:users`, not a model.

       div class: 'users' do # Opening tag <div class="users">
         @data.each do |user| # Iterate the collection